sympy/sympy/doc/src/aboutus.rst

 -------

-Unless stated otherwise, all files in the SymPy project, SymPy's webpage (and wiki), all images and all documentation including this User's Guide is licensed using the new BSD license:
+Unless stated otherwise, all files in the SymPy project, SymPy's webpage (and wiki), all images and all documentation including this User's Guide are licensed using the new BSD license:

 .. literalinclude:: ../../LICENSE